inaturalist/iNaturalistReactNative/README.md

 1. Make a [Github personal access token](https://github.com/settings/tokens/) with repo access in the `GITHUB_TOKEN` environmental variable.
 1. `cp android/example-keystore.properties android/keystore.properties` and fill in the relevant values provided by another member of iNat staff.
 1. `cp fastlane/example-Appfile fastlane/Appfile` and fill in the relevant values provided by another member of iNat staff.
+1. Work with iNat staff to either get a new Apple ID or associate an existing one with the iNat Apple development team
+1. Sign in to Xcode with your Apple ID
+1. Manage Certificates and add an Apple Distribution certificate associated with the iNaturalist team

 ### Usage

+The current expectation is that you we tag to freeze the code, bump the version, and describe the changes represented by the tag.
+Then we release to make builds and publish on Github.
+Later, presumably when some of the change logs have been translated, we push builds for internal testing.
+If that looks ok, we push to public testing, and later to production release.

 ```zsh
 # Make a git tag.
 This will bump the build number and prompt you to describe